adanjoga/cvik-toolbox/README.md

-The Cluster Validity Index Tooolbox (CVIK) for automatic determination of clusters from clustering solution contains more than 70 functions (m-files).
+The Cluster Validity Index Tooolbox (CVIK) for automatic determination of clusters contains more than 70 functions (m-files).
 This toolbox was developed with MATLAB R2020b.

 Developed by